 I’d be at a family party, with relatives and friends around, or at the zoo, trying to placate my kiddo as he rolls on the floor.
 Maybe the scene erupts at a restaurant, as strangers peer our way and wonder what in the world is going on.

 My kids have tested me in front of others, and no doubt it can be embarrassing.
 If they’re not kicking their legs, they’re throwing things or yelling.
 They don’t always act like this, but they’ve all hit a stage when they behaved unruly in public.

 And each time, I tried to put on a calm face while inside, I’m about to lose it.

-What to do when your child acts out in public
+What to do when your child throws public tantrums

 I have a tough time disciplining my kids in public especially when it seems all eyes and ears are on me.
 I assume others are judging me based on a few seconds of observation.
 I also worry we’re disrupting others and am embarrassed when the crying doesn’t end.

-Still, I’ve learned effective techniques when kids have a meltdown in public:
+Still, I’ve learned effective techniques when kids have public tantrums:

 1. Remove your child from the situation temporarily